-The east and west Y-12 Steam Plant stack opacity monitors were each operational more than 99% of the time in 2002.
-Condition 9 of the current Y-12 Stream Plant air permit requires that calibration error tests of the opacity monitoring systems be performed on a biennial basis.
-The last calibration error tests for the opacity monitoring systems were conducted on April 17 and 18, at the Y-12 Steam Plant.
-The next tests will be performed in April 2003.
-During 2002, there was one 6-min period of excess emissions and one occasion when the monitor was out of service.
+Condition 9 of the current Y-12 Steam Plant air permit requires that calibration error tests of the opacity monitoring systems be performed on a biennial basis.
+The calibration error tests for the opacity monitoring systems were part of the new opacity monitor certification reports submitted to TDEC personnel in June 2003.
+The next tests will be performed on a semiannual basis in accordance with Title V requirements.
+There were no periods of excess emissions due to the control device malfunction during 2003.
+The opacity monitors were inoperative during 2003.
 Quarterly reports of the status of the Y-12 Steam Plant opacity monitors are submitted to personnel at TDEC within 30 days after the end of each calendar quarter.
-Table E.4 in Appendix E is a record of excess emissions and out-of-service conditions for the east and west stack opacity monitors for 2002.
+Table E.4 in Appendix E is a record of excess emissions and out-of-service conditions for the east and west stack opacity monitors for 2003.